 As with other types of policy, income protection applications are likely to also require a GP report and information about the control of the condition, any secondary conditions and adrenal crisis.
 The thing that will be of particular interest here, in addition to the above and your day to day health and medication, is the impact that Addison's has on your ability to go to work.
 So the insurer will want to know how much, if any, time you've taken off work as the result of the condition.

-If your ability to go to work is unaffected by Addison's, then you may be able to get an Income Protection Policy on standard terms.
-If there are secondary conditions or you have experienced adrenal crisis you may still be offered cover, with increased premiums.
+If your ability to go to work is unaffected by Addison’s and your symptoms are very mild, then you may be able to get an Income Protection Policy on standard terms.
+For most cases of Addison’s disease, it is likely that income protection will be offered at a higher premium or with exclusions.

 If you do find that the terms for Income Protection simply don't suit you, then Accident, Sickness and Unemployment Cover might be more suitable for you.
 This sort of policy will provide you with a monthly income replacement of 12 to 24 months if you find yourself unable to work due to long term injury, disability or voluntary redundancy.